 While highways in Hungary are generally in good condition, driving in rural areas can be hazardous due to poor road maintenance and insufficient street lighting.
 The use of headlights is compulsory outside towns, including during daytime.
-Use of snow tyres is recommended if driving during winter.
+The use of snow tyres is recommended if driving during winter.
 For further advice, see our road travel page.

 Motorists must buy a vignette (toll card), available from petrol stations and post offices, to use the Hungarian motorways M1, M3, M5 and M7.

 Please refer to our air travel page for information about aviation safety and security.

 When you are in Hungary, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.